echamudi/bon-jisho/test/manual-testing.md

   - Open popup button in jmdict details MUST open the current details in popup.
   - Open popup button in jmnedict details MUST open the current details in popup.
   - Open popup button in empty page details MUST be disabled.
+  - Open popup button in kanjidic details MUST open the current details in popup.
 - Behaviour
   - Entry details head text MUST be selectable
   - Back and forward buttons